C-Ritam98/QLoRA/README.md

 # QLoRA
-Fine-tuning an LLM with Huggingface PEFT and QLoRA
+Fine-tuning an Falcon-7B with Huggingface PEFT and QLoRA

 Code taken from the awesome notebook by [Daniel Furman](https://huggingface.co/dfurman/falcon-40b-chat-oasst1) with minor changes.